CreeperFarm/BDFugueWebsiteToFireBase-Python/README.md

     {
         "url": "https://www.bdfugue.com/%anime_name%-tome-%tome_number%"
     },
-    ...
+    "..."
 ]
 ```

-* [Warning: you must use `url_verifier.py` before running this] You can use `FromWeb-to-Json` to lauch the scraper who will lauch the webdriver and get the urldata from the url in `url_ok.json` and then add the data scrap to `data_scrap.json`.
+* [Warning: you must use `url_verifier.py` before running this] You can use `FromWeb-to-Json` to launch the scraper who will launch the webdriver and get the data from the url in `url_ok.json` and then add the data scrap to `data_scrap.json`.

 ## How to